 - The Saskatchewan Water Security Agency; and

 - The Saskatchewan Ministries of Environment, Government Relations, Highways and Infrastructure, and Labour Relations and Workplace Safety.

-After all referral comments are received or the comment period has ended, a decision is made by the Saskatchewan Ministry of Agriculture, usually within three weeks.
+After the referral comments are received or the comment period has ended, a decision is made by the Saskatchewan Ministry of Agriculture, usually within three weeks.

 Audit: Saskatchewan Ministry of Agriculture staff conduct audits of approved plans to ensure waste storage facilities and nutrient and mortality management practices are conforming to the plan.
-Changes to the operation may require amendments to the waste storage or waste management plans or, if significant, may require a new application.
+Changes to the operation may require amendments to the waste storage or waste management plans or may require a new application.